akashfaldu122/votingApp/README.md

 - **Infrastructure Management:** Utilized Terraform to define and provision infrastructure, ensuring it was scalable and reliable.
 - **Containerization:** Created Docker images for the application services and configured Kubernetes for container orchestration.
 - **Monitoring & Optimization:** Implemented monitoring solutions to track application performance and made optimizations based on the data.
+- **Automation:** Developed a bash script that helped to automated newly update images to the repo which is then updated to the Kubernetes cluster with the help of ArgoCD.

 ### Achievements
 - **Successful Deployment:** Achieved zero-downtime deployments with automated rollbacks in case of failures.